Benno-K/PublicScripts/updfblog.md

 ## How to get it
 Download it from [here](https://raw.githubusercontent.com/Benno-K/PublicScripts/refs/heads/main/updfblog).

+## Environment used

-Tested and developed on Raspbian GNU/Linux 12 (bookworm) using a FRITZ!Box 7590 running FRITZ!OS 8.02.
+Tested and developed on a Raspberry Pi Model B Rev. 1.1 running Raspbian GNU/Linux 12 (bookworm) using a FRITZ!Box 7590 running FRITZ!OS 8.02.

+#### Contact
+Contact me using github (Benno-K).
+If you do not have an account  there you can drop me a mail to `benno (at-sign) xyz .de` as well.